wiris/html-integrations/demos/README.md

 The mono-repository is managed through [Lerna](https://lerna.js.org/), a tool designed for maintaining multiple npm packages in a single git repository.

-To work with lerna and try out the packages, with your local changes instead of the published packages, you'd need to copy the contents from `lerna.demos.json` to `lerna.json`.
+To work with Lerna and try out the packages, with your local changes instead of the published packages, you'd need to copy the contents from `lerna.demos.json` to `lerna.json`.

 #### Installation

-After cloning this repo, and optionally adding lerna dependencies, open a Terminal window to run these next commands:
+After cloning this repo, and optionally adding Lerna dependencies, open a Terminal window to run these next commands:

 ```sh
 html-integrations$ npm install